CloudZero2049/Cloud-Chat/README.md

 You may use, modify, and share this code for noncommercial purposes only.
 See the LICENSE file for details.

+- You can support my work through Patreon at https://www.patreon.com/c/CloudZero

 # IMPORTANT NOTE:
 - Because I don't have the money to pay for a publisher certificate, there will be popups warning you about the files, some may ask you to send the files to microsodt (or others).
 PLEASE DO NOT SEND MY PROGRAM TO MICROSOFT (or any other company)
 - In particular, the automatic update system will likely cause windows defender to mark the files as a virus.
 Here are the steps of how the updater works to explain why: